-If you think you’re ready to challenge the best Apex players out there in a battle of skill, game knowledge, and straight shooting, then public lobbies might not be doing it for you.
+If you think you’re ready to challenge the best Apex players out there in a battle of skill, game knowledge, and straight-shooting, then public lobbies might not be doing it for you.
 For a more competitive experience, however, you can jump into Apex Legends’ ranked mode.
+With the ranked ladder well underway, you've got while before Season 11 to try to become an Apex Predator.

 Climbing the Apex Legends ranks is easier said than done, however, and if you want to become an Apex Predator, you’ll need to put in the hours.
 But the rewards are great.
 Entirely cosmetic, of course, but great nonetheless.
 We've noticed some leaks about rewards for Season 9 that we’ve covered down below, but you’re best off keeping up to date with the latest Apex Legends patch notes for official confirmation.

 Apex Legends’ ranked mode follows the same seasons as the regular game, so you’ve got a limited time to make your mark in the battle royale.
 The highly competitive mode is considered the pinnacle of Apex Legends gameplay – excluding esports like the Apex Legends Global Series, that is – so achieving a high rank is a mark of honour in the community.
 That said, it can be a little confusing at first, so we’ve broken it down for anyone who’s new to the mode, or if you want to check what’s changed in a new ranked season.
-We’re still waiting for Apex Legends Arenas’ ranked mode, so this guide just covers the regular, battle royale, ranks.
+If you're interested in the Apex Legends Arenas’ ranked mode, check out our other guide as this one covers the regular, battle royale, ranks.

 Here’s everything you need to know about Apex Legends Ranked Season 10: